cldf-datasets/liljegrenhindukush/raw/PH08b-LargeConsonantInventory.md

 Large Consonant Inventory

 The size of the consonant inventory of each language was investigated.
-The categories labelled “moderately large” (26-33) and “large” (34 or more) in WALS, were collapsed and any inventory size comprising 26 or more consonants were considered large.
+The categories labelled "moderately large" (26-33) and "large" (34 or more) in WALS, were collapsed and any inventory size comprising 26 or more consonants were considered large.
 In order to operationalize the analysis, only the 40-item list was used as a basis.
 The resulting value